GfSE/SAF-Specification/viewpoints/System-UseCase-Viewpoint.md

 ## Example
 ![FFDS Use Case A Day in Life of the System](../diagrams/FFDS-Use-Case-A-Day-in-Life-of-the-System.svg)
 ## Purpose
-The System UseCase Viewpoint provides an outside view on the System Functionality from the perspective of the System User(s) and contributes to the definition of System Requirement(s) and System Usage.
+The System UseCase Viewpoint provides an outside view on the System Functionality from the perspective of the System Users and contributes to the definition of System Requirements and System Usage.
 The intended system use may be captured as free text use case description, a storytelling approach on a coarse detail level.
-The main System Exchange Partner(s) participating in the intended system use are identified.
-System use case(s) are related to a specific System Context.
+The main System Exchange Partners participating in the intended system use are identified.
+System use cases are related to a specific System Context.
 ## Applicability
 The Sytem Story Viewpoint supports the "Stakeholder Needs and Requirements Definition Process" and "System Requirements Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§4.2 & §4.3] and contributes to the System Function Identification.
 ## Stakeholder